 POLICY/BUDGET: Mayor Thomas expressed a desire to see the two points regarding lobbying to be combined and to take out the word “homeless” from the point regarding personal accountability.
 There will be future discussion regarding the implementation of HB1406, which was adopted in September, and a possible 1/10th of 1% sales tax increase for funding.
 There will be a lot of competition for various tax increases for other causes, and a campaign for the sales tax increase would have to be put together rapidly.

-PUBLIC SAFETY: Mayor Thomas also wanted to see the word “homeless” removed from the point about increasing personal accountability from the point “Implement law enforcement strategies”.
+PUBLIC SAFETY: Deborah Knight read Cramer’s comments, submitted by email, regarding law enforcement strategies and cameras in public spaces.
+Members present discussed Cramer’s comments.
+Mayor Thomas requested removing the word “homeless” from the point about increasing personal accountability from the point “Implement law enforcement strategies”.
 There will be ongoing discussion about public cameras and how the safety piece is juxtaposed to the privacy piece.
 Member Tuttle feels that the citizens of Monroe would not want public cameras, as exemplified by their response to end the red-light camera program.
 Drones were discussed as a means to identify the location of possible homeless people in parks for the purpose of offering services, without having to send city employees out in person to look for them.
 Members/staff proposed that a verbiage such as “use technology to increase public safety and protect infrastructure” might be more readily accepted.
 Members wanted to move the point of “Gather and analyze accurate data” to the “PREVENTION” category.

-SUPPORT SERVICES: Member Tuttle proposed removing the first point “Centralized delivery of services, etc.” Members discussed a replacement using verbiage about creating a Monroe Homelessness Response Center.
+SUPPORT SERVICES: Deborah Knight read Cramer’s comments about support services.
+Member Tuttle proposed removing the first point “Centralized delivery of services, etc.” Members discussed a replacement using verbiage about creating a Monroe Homelessness Response Center.
 The role and verbiage surrounding a “Navigator” position was discussed, including depth of involvement in helping people obtain needed resources.
 The point was also made that this Navigator would likely be a contract position with an established entity.

 Discussion regarding the HPAC Draft Recommendations concluded with a recognition of the need to gather statistics and education regarding crime statistics in Monroe.